claudineyns/nostr-relay/README.md

 # nostr-relay

-Nostr relay written in Java
+Nostr relay written in Java.

+This is a work-in-progress project.

 ## Getting Started